 PPCT celebrated its 10th anniversary with a gala presentation that included scenes and musical numbers from shows produced by the theatre during its first 10 seasons.
 The performers were PPCT’s current participants, former participants who returned to the theatre to take part in the celebration, and past Delphi Theatre performers.
 This incredible reunion and celebration took place on Saturday, January 3, 2009 in the theatre’s home space at Holy Trinity Church Inwood.

-Currently in its seventeenth season, The Pied Piper Children’s Theatre/Delphi Theatre has presented over 100 productions ranging from Shakespeare and classic Greek theater to adaptations of fairy tales and bi-lingual plays to contemporary musical and dramatic plays.
+Currently in its 20th season, The Pied Piper Children’s Theatre has presented over 100 productions ranging from Shakespeare and classic Greek theater to adaptations of fairy tales and bi-lingual plays to contemporary musical and dramatic plays.
 Each season, The Pied Piper Children’s Theatre reaches over 5,000 people from Northern Manhattan and Bronx communities.
 These include children and adults participating in one of our productions, classes and workshops, as well as adults volunteering in many different capacities.
 In addition, audience members enjoy what has become an important, bi-monthly, social and family event in the community.
 Since productions are usually double cast, as many as 45 families work to produce each theatrical event.
 The theatre also reaches out to the community by providing free performances of productions ranging from A Midsummer Night’s Dream to You’re a Good Man Charlie Brown, at senior citizen and day care centers.